Our Gude To VMQ – Silicone Rubber

 There are many benefits of using VMQ.
 One of the main advantages of VMQ is its heat resistance.
 It offers outstanding high-temperature resistance, with its typical working temperature ranging from -60°C to +250°C.

-- Electrical properties are excellent and resistance to weathering and ozone attack is outstanding.
+The electrical properties of silicone are excellent, and it is commonly known that its resistance to weathering and ozone attack is outstanding.

 Food Quality/FDA compliant grades are available for use in the food and pharmaceutical industries.
 Room Temperature Vulcanisation (RTV) grades are also available, usually for prototypes or small batch quantities.